India strategic partner but those behind assassination plot need to be held accountable: White House | Politics

 - United States

-India is a strategic partner for the United States, the White House has said as it urged New Delhi to hold accountable those responsible for the plot to assassinate a separatist Sikh leader, who is an American citizen.
+Describing India as a strategic partner, the US has said it wants to deepen the relations with the country unabated on a range of issues but at the same time wants it to fully investigate the plot to assassinate a Sikh separatist in New York and hold accountable those responsible.

-"India is a strategic partner.
+National Security spokesperson John Kirby's remarks came while responding to a question on the impact that the alleged plot would have on the bilateral relationship.
+“India is a strategic partner.
 We're deepening that strategic partnership.
 They're a member of the Quad in the Pacific.
 We participate with them on a range of issues and we want to see that continue unabated.
-That said, at the same time, we certainly recognise the seriousness of these allegations," National Security spokesperson John Kirby told reporters at a White House news conference here.
+That said, at the same time, we certainly recognise the seriousness of these allegations,” Kirby told reporters at a White House news conference here on Thursday.

+US federal prosecutors on November 29 charged Indian national Nikhil Gupta with working with an Indian government employee in the foiled plot to kill Gurpatwant Singh Pannun, a Sikh extremist, who is an American and Canadian citizen.

-Kirby was responding to a question on the impact that the alleged plot would have on the bilateral India-US relationship.
-"We want it fully investigated and those responsible to be held properly accountable," he said.
+“We want it fully investigated and those responsible to be held properly accountable,” Kirby said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)